 A BUMP IT UP WALL shows a linear progression with different exemplars of work.
 It has a specific purpose.
 A LEARNING WALL has a broader purpose, with many different elements and it is not linear

 You can use both separately, and you can use a BIUW within a LEARNING WALL.
 However, a BIUW is NOT a Learning Wall by itself, even if it includes a LEARNING INTENTION AND SUCCESS CRITERIA.

-What are Bump It Up Walls?
+What is a Bump It Up Wall?

 Throughout an assessment cycle, students may sit at different levels on the BIUW, and through class discussions and feedback with their teacher may progress to higher levels.

 Feedback is a very important, unseen element of the Bump It Up Wall.
 Each iteration of student work, evaluated with feedback and the use of the BIUW, will help students to ‘bump up’ their learning.

 Your Bump It Up Wall Should Include: